masogit/amb-doc/docs/features/graph.md

 ##### Link to a view

-Graph supports click each element, then popup a page to get record list details.
+If you click an element, a page pops up and shows record list details.
 There is a simple rule when you provide AQL:

 ###### Rules